rcpch/digital-growth-charts-server/docs/products/react-component.md

 ## Structure

 This library has been written in Typescript.
 The main component is `RCPCHChart`, which takes the following `props`.
-Note that each component will only render a single chart type, so if you wanted to render a weight *and* a height chart, these would be done as two separate instances of the component.
+Note that each component will only render a single chart type, so if you wanted to render a weight *and* a height chart, these must be done as two separate instances of the component.

 ### RCPCHChart component